-The College Library, located in Building D, offers students, faculty, staff, and the local community access to books, periodicals and DVDs.
-Cooperative lending agreements supplement the Library's book collection, allowing users to request books from other libraries.
+The A. Dwight Johnson Learning Resource Center, located in Building D, offers students, faculty, staff, and the local community access to books, periodicals and DVDs.
+Cooperative lending agreements supplement the College's book collection, allowing users to request books from other libraries.
 In addition, online access to multiple electronic resources and databases offer current information on a wide range of academic topics.
-The Library's collection is indexed in an online catalog available in-house and on the college website.
+Available resources are indexed in an online catalog available inhouse and on the College website.

-The library has computers available for both students (with a WCC Student ID) and community users (with a WCC Library ID).
-Printing and copiers are available.
+Computers are available for both students (with a WCC Student ID) and community users (with a WCC Library ID).
+Printing and copiers are also available.

-Library hours vary by semester and are posted on the College website and the Library entrance.
+Hours of operation vary by semester and are posted on the College website and at the entrance of the Learning Resource Center.